 For your cervicalgia to meet the criteria of the Blue Book listing for neck problems, you must be able to provide documentation that show the spinal cord or nerve root are affected and that you have one of the following:

 - Spinal arachnoiditis, which is a painful disorder caused by inflammation in the spine and requires you to change your position more than one time every two hours

 - Spinal nerve root compression pain, limited spinal movement, and muscle weakness with loss of feeling or reflexes in those muscles

-If you cannot meet the specific criteria of a listing, you can qualify using a residual functional capacity (RFC) form completed by a physician.
-The RFC is very detailed and paints a clear picture of what you can and cannot do.
+If your cervicalgia cannot meet the specific criteria of a listing, you can qualify using a residual functional capacity (RFC) form completed by a physician.
+The RFC form is very detailed and paints a clear picture of what you can and cannot do.
 It will detail if you must reposition every hour, if you are unable to bend and lift, if your pain makes it impossible for you to look down and perform clerical duties.

 An attorney can help you through the claims process.
-A disability attorney can work with your doctors and review your documentation against the Blue Book listing to determine if you qualify.
-An attorney can help prepare your claim, so you can get a favorable response and be awarded benefits.
+A disability advocate or attorney can work with your doctors and review your documentation against the Blue Book listing to determine if you qualify for disability benefits with cervicalgia.